rust-embedded/rust-raspberrypi-OS-tutorials/08_timestamps/README.md

 - We add abstractions for timer hardware, and implement them for the ARM architectural timer in `_arch/aarch64`.
-- The new timer functions are used to annotate UART prints with timestamps, and to get rid of the cycle-based delays in the `GPIO` and `UART` device drivers, which boosts accuracy.
+- The new timer functions are used to annotate UART prints with timestamps, and to get rid of the cycle-based delays in the `GPIO` device driver, which boosts accuracy.
 - A `warn!()` macro is added.

 ## Test it